 - Badges/Certificates Of Trust

 As your business grows, you may want to consider developing “traffic on tap.”
-You can achieve this by building a list or starting a community.
+You can do this by building a list or starting an online community.

-With “Traffic On Demand,” most of your traffic will come from an audience of customers or subscribers – people who already like you and trust you.
-Your influence and reputation can be used to generate new traffic with a single post or email.
+With “Traffic On Tap,” all of your traffic will come from an audience of customers or subscribers – people who already know you and trust you.
+Your influence and credibility can be used to generate traffic with every post you publish or email you send out.

-- Add an email newsletter and encourage people to subscribe.
+- Add an email training course and encourage people to subscribe.

-- Create or join an online group on Facebook.
+- Start or join an online group on LinkedIn/Facebook.

-Many solutions and plugins are available that are easy to implement and can help increase your online influence and improve user engagement.
+Many solutions and plugins are available that are easy to implement and can help grow your online influence and improve user engagement.
 For example:

 - Contact Forms, Live Chat

-- Forums & Social Communities (e.g. bbPress, BuddyPress)
+- Forums and Social Communities (e.g. bbPress, BuddyPress)

 - Webinars (e.g. Webinar JEO)